francesco2013/PS3-Manager/README.md

 - Automatically keeps track of every time you play a game and counts the times adding a IOS style badge to the CD cover displayed on the web page search results.
 - <b>Ajax js interface</b> to search for game name, description, category, publisher, developer in real time.
-- Order results by Metacritic Score, Last played Games, Date Added Games, Games Never Played Yet, Name and Random selection.
+- Order results by <b>Metacritic Score, Last played Games, Date Added Games, Games Never Played Yet, Name and Random selection</b>.
-- Easy configuration and installation.
+- <b>Easy configuration and installation</b>.
 - <b>Voice recognition</b> (English only so far).
 - Lots more features to come.